LogicalOverflow/MasterStats/README.md

 ### Respecting Rate Limits
-As both the Riot API as well as the reads and writes to DynamoDB are limited I had to ensure I do not run too many requests parallel.
+As both the Riot API as well as the reads and writes to DynamoDB are limited I had to ensure I do not run too many requests too fast.
 After some research I found [Guavas RateLimiter](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/util/concurrent/RateLimiter.html), which does exactly what I need.
 I created an instance per API region amd called the rate limiters acquire to wait for available capacity.